wp-plugins/yoplayer/readme.txt

 Upload the plugin your your WordPress site then click activate.

 == Changelog ==

+= 2.1.38 =
+* Upgrade yoplayer to version 2.1 build 38
+* Fixed support for file URLs

 = 2.1.33 =
 * Upgraded yoplayer to version 2.1 build 33